svenhb/GRBL-Plotter/README.md

 Surface scanning for height map creation
 Autoleveling using height map
 Substitution for [Rotary Axis](https://github.com/svenhb/GRBL-Plotter/wiki/rotary-axis) (instead of X or Y control a rotary axis)
-[Subroutines](https://github.com/svenhb/GRBL-Plotter/wiki/subroutines) M98, M99 Sub-Program Call (P, L):
+[Subroutines](https://github.com/svenhb/GRBL-Plotter/wiki/subroutines) M98, M99 Sub-Program Call (P, L)
+Create GCode absolute or relative (for further use as subroutine)
 DXF Import (Missing: Text and Ellipse, Spline with more than 4 points nok)
-Create GCode absolute or relative (for further use as subroutine)

 ### New in version 1.0.3.0:
 Two languages - german, english
 Rework the camera form